 How do you get a Parkinson's patient into bed?

 Getting a Parkinson's patient into bed safely is best done with the help of a caretaker or medical professional.
 Depending on the patient's physical limitations, techniques such as transferring to the bed from a wheelchair or using an adjustable bed may reduce the risk of injury.
-Other strategies include using slide boards, draw sheets, and gait belts.
+Other strategies include using slide boards, slide sheets, draw sheets, and gait belts.
+Additionally, friction-reducing garment and sheet sets can allow easier getting in/ out and turning in bed.

 What exercise can help people living with Parkinson's?